BSteffaniak/lazyaws/README.md

 ### Custom Commands

-If lazygit is missing a feature, there's a good chance you can implement it yourself with a custom command!
+If lazyaws is missing a feature, there's a good chance you can implement it yourself with a custom command!

 See the [docs](docs/Custom_Command_Keybindings.md)